fabric/fabric/sites/docs/upgrading.rst

 'Sidegrading' to Invoke
 =======================

-We linked to a note about this above, but to be explicit: Fabric 2 is really two separate libraries, and anything not strictly SSH or network related has been :ref:`split out into the Invoke project <invoke-split-from-fabric>`.
+We linked to a note about this above, but to be explicit: modern Fabric is really two separate libraries, and anything not strictly SSH or network related has been :ref:`split out into the Invoke project <invoke-split-from-fabric>`.

 This means that if you're in the group of users leveraging Fabric solely for its task execution or ``local()``, and never used ``run()``, ``put()`` or